-- Students will critically analyse and evaluate approaches to engaging hard to reach populations, and develop evidence-based strategies.
+- Students will critically analyse and evaluate approaches to engaging seldom heard populations and develop evidence-based strategies.

 - Group/team working

-- Students will play an active role, collaborating with experienced trainers and other students to examine the challenges presented by working with hard to engage populations and exit the course with a greater understanding of the issues involved as well as ideas for potential applications.
+- Students will play an active role, collaborating with experienced trainers and other students to examine the challenges presented by working with seldom heard populations and exit the course with a greater understanding of the issues involved as well as ideas for potential applications.